Severn Beach line: Post-privatisation

 When the railway was privatised in 1997, local services were franchised to Wales & West, which was succeeded by Wessex Trains in 2001.

+21st century

 Following action by Friends of Severn Beach Railway (FOSBR, later renamed Friends of Suburban Bristol Railways) and a string of protests, services had increased to 10 per day in each direction by 2005, with Bristol City Council paying a subsidy of £138,000 per annum to fund services.
 A new subsidy agreement had been reached in 2003, following a threat that the end of subsidy would see services along the line halved.
 However, even with the subsidy, the line still suffered to keep the rest of the network running.
 Mike Holmes, station manager for most of the line's stations, told the Bristol Evening Post that:

 Before we put real effort into the Severn Beach line it was really the sacrificial lamb for other services.
 So if we needed a spare train, we would pull one off the line and cancel it, which was why punctuality and reliability was so poor.
 After the public campaign in 2006 we decided that we didn't want to take that to carry on any more.

 Protesters would chant "The Severn Beach is a mighty fine line; Clean and friendly and sometimes on time."

 The Wessex franchise was amalgamated with the Great Western franchise into the Greater Western franchise from 2006, and responsibility passed to First Great Western, rebranded in 2015 as Great Western Railway.
 A 1-hour minimum service requirement was written into the new franchise agreement.
 In 2007, the council agreed to subsidise a service of at least one train every 45mins in each direction along the line, unanimously agreeing to pay £450,000 per annum to fund extra services from May 2008 for three years, which resulted in a 60% increase in passenger numbers along the line, and a 25% year-on-year increase between June 2009 and June 2010.
 Sunday services to Severn Beach were restored in 2010, funded by South Gloucestershire Council.
-The line was designated a community rail service in 2008.
+The line was designated a community rail service in 2008, and is one of the lines covered by the Severnside Community Rail Partnership.

 The council subsidy was halved in 2011 at the end of the three-year deal, with the council stating that with the large increase in passenger numbers, such a large subsidy was no longer necessary.
 Local groups, including FOSBR and the Green Party claimed that services became less reliable following the cut, but First Great Western and the council stated that reliability problems were not due to the cut in subsidy, but instead due to breakdowns and track maintenance.
 The council subsidies, for both increased services and Sunday services, were due to be replaced by national funding in 2015.
 An additional evening service was agreed in February 2012, to start in September 2012, after protests about a 100-minute gap in the timetable.